rcpaffenroth/iterativennsimple_extension/README.md

     Issue a git submodule init command.
     Issue a git submodule update command.

-it init and update alternative
+Git init and update alternative

 There is actually an alternative to going through these three steps.
 You can use the –recurse-submodules switch on the clone.
 This approach, shown below, might be easier.